-Even more super awesome is that I have 9 guests coming over for dinner at the supper club on Friday and another 10 on Saturday and the replacement glass is on backorder and won't be here for 3 more weeks.
+Even more super awesome is that I am entertaining quite a bit this weekend and the replacement glass is on backorder and won't be here for 3 more weeks.
 Wish me luck cooking an 8-course meal on a camp stove!

 Tips for perfectly seared lamb chops